 Museum of London

-Documenting London’s history from prehistoric times to the modern day, its collections comprise a series of chronological galleries.
-These galleries contain artefacts, pictures, models and diagrams focusing mostly on archaeological discoveries, the building of the city, urban development and social and cultural life.
+Documenting London’s history from prehistoric times to the modern-day, its collections form a series of chronological galleries.
+These galleries contain artifacts, pictures, models and diagrams focusing mostly on archaeological discoveries, the building of the city, urban development and social and cultural life.

-150 London Wall, London EC2Y 5HN ~ Barbican Tube Station ~ Free ~ 10am-6pm ~ Website
+Address: 150 London Wall, London EC2Y 5HN

 National Portrait Gallery

 Located just off Trafalgar Square, the National Portrait Gallery comprises a collection of portraits of historically important and famous British people.
 In 1856 when the gallery opened, it was the very first of its kind in the world.

 Natural History Museum

 Some of the biggest attractions include its exhibition of dinosaur skeletons including the large Diplodocus in the central hall and the mammal exhibit including the giant Blue Whale that takes up an entire room and is impossible to photograph in its entirety.
-You could spend a whole day getting lost in this museum.

 Sherlock Holmes Museum

-There are a number of rooms to explore, each fully restored with furniture and decorations from the time when Holmes reported to have been in residence.
+There are a number of rooms to explore, each fully restored with furniture and decorations from the time when Holmes was reported to have been in residence.
 The most famous being the study overlooking Baker St.

 Tate Britain is one of the four galleries in the Tate network of galleries in England, with Tate Modern, Tate Liverpool and Tate St Ives.
 It is the oldest gallery in the network, opening in 1897.

-Becoming increasingly popular over the last 10 years or so is the gastropub.
-Slightly more upmarket than a traditional pub, you will expect to find a wide variety of local and international beers mixed in with hard to find craft beers.
+Becoming increasingly popular over the last 15 years or so, is the gastropub.
+Slightly more upmarket than a traditional pub, expect to find a variety of local and international beers mixed in with hard to find craft beers.
 The menu is more upmarket too, with modern twists on the traditional pub meals and fusion style dishes.
 The setting will likely be more modern too.